adelmonsouza/adelmonsouza.github.io/_posts/2025-11-02-pagination-under-the-hood.md

 This `map()` operation creates new DTO objects for each entity.
 With 20 records per page, this is negligible.
 But it's worth noting that there's still overhead.

-## The Action Processing Bottleneck
+## Query Processing Overhead

-In pagination, the "action" equivalent is the **query processing**.
-Each page request:
+In pagination, each page request involves processing overhead:

 1. Processes the `Pageable` object
 2. Generates SQL with `LIMIT` and `OFFSET`